Carl Froch vs. George Groves: Aftermath

 Immediately the result was heavily protested by Groves, his team, and onlookers alike, in what was seen as a hugely controversial ending to an exciting fight.
 The crowd in the arena, who had earlier booed Groves, instead directed their vitriol towards Froch.
-Afterwards, the latter said: "He was a tough, tough fighter.
+Afterwards, Froch said: "He was a tough, tough fighter.
 But when he started getting hit, he started to fall apart.
 I broke him down in seven and eight, and I stopped him in round nine."
-Regarding the stoppage, Froch said: "Howard Foster did a fantastic job in stopping it and saving his career. ...
+Regarding the stoppage, he said: "Howard Foster did a fantastic job in stopping it and saving his career. ...
 George Groves turned his back on me and was slumping down to the floor, his arms were collapsed and his head was hanging and he wasn't defending himself.
 So I don't think the referee had any choice but to stop the fight."

 Groves disagreed vehemently: "It was a terrible, terrible, decision.
 At no point was I on shaky legs, my head was clear. ...
 The referee is supposed to stop the fight when you're in a dangerous position and can't protect yourself.
 If I'm making the guy miss and I'm still firing back that means I'm still conscious that I'm in the fight and that I'm doing the right things."
 The British Boxing Board of Control expressed their support for Foster in his decision to stop the fight when he did.

 Demand for a rematch was immediate, with Froch expressing willingness to give Groves another chance: "I'm happy to honour the fans, honour the crowd, honour George Groves with a rematch if my promoter and my trainer both agree that it makes sense.
 I don't swerve or duck anybody, everybody knows that."
 Groves said, "I'd love a rematch.
 Carl sat down ringside [in a joint post-fight interview] and said let's have it, but watching it back I think he said it because he was hoping for a cheer from the crowd.
 He probably doesn't want one.
 I deserve a rematch, for everything I put into the build-up to this."
 The rematch took place the following year.